Large Exec Search Firms Vs Boutique Search Firms: Which is a Better Bet?

 Size may matter.
 Often, larger firms tend to give more attention to a client depending on the size of the firm, with more of a dismissive attitude toward the smaller clients.

 Retained model: These firms are exclusively retained on executive-level searches.
-According to the Executive Search Performance Benchmark conducted by Clockwork, approximately 30% of these retained searches are not fulfilled.
+According to the Executive Search Performance Benchmark conducted by Clockwork, approximately 30% of these Executive Retained search projects are not fulfilled.
 The study by Clockwork that covered over 30,000 retained search projects suggests that an average retained search takes about 123 days.
 Moreover, large firms are likely to be limited in their outreach within key companies in your industry because of Non-Solicitation agreements with their existing clients.
 This clause prohibits large search firms, which generally work with several competing companies, from recruiting their clients’ employees for at least a year.
 When partnering with these organizations, it is always good to request a list of organizations they are contractually prohibited from soliciting (their) employees.

 Boutique firms therefore gain an edge due to…